endojs/proposal-new-global/slides/slides.md

 ---
 ### Conceptual changes

-- replaces the `Evaluators` proposal
+- latest incarnation of the `Evaluators` proposal, from `Compartments` (Stage 1)
-- avoids adding new entities
+- avoids adding new concept of `Evaluators`, reuses existing `Global` concept.
+- no new categories of global object, just replicas
 - host creates the global object
 - not opinionated on minimal set of globals